yousefabdelmohymen/log-file-analyzer/README.md

-Here's your updated `README.md` content with appropriate emojis to enhance clarity and visual engagement:

----

 # 🔍 Log File Analyzer

 This project includes a **Bash script** for analyzing log files and generating comprehensive statistics and insights based on the data.
 The script fulfills the requirements specified in the log file analysis task.